void-linux/void-packages/Manual.md

 - `archs` Whitespace separated list of architectures that a package can be built for, available architectures can be found under `common/cross-profiles` alongside the `noarch` value for packages that do not contain any machine code.
+In general, `archs` should only be set if the upstream software explicitly targets certain architectures or there is a compelling reason why the software should not be available on some supported architectures.
 Examples:

 	```